effectfully/OTT/readme.md

 This is needed, because `Prop` is represented as `Univ lzero` and `Type a` is represented as `Univ (lsuc a)`, so we need to be able to pattern match on `α` in `Univ α` to decide whether a type is a proposition or a set (because propositions and sets are often handled differently), but metalevels are parametric and hence can't be pattern matched on.

-The form of descriptions used here is described at the bottom of [9] (the `CompProp` module).
+The form of descriptions used here is described at the bottom (the `CompProp` module) of [9].
 However in this development descriptions support full universe polymorphism (which makes them too down-to-earth to be able to perform levitation (not in a straightforward way at least), but that doesn't seem to be a problem).
 When defining a description we need to make sure that each `π` binds a variable which type lies in a smaller or the same universe than the type of the whole description.
 I.e. something like

 `π : ∀ {α} -> α ≤ β -> (A : Univ α) -> (⟦ A ⟧ -> Desc I β) -> Desc I β`